LilyAsFlora/Ririi/README.md

 ## Examples

+*Mī-chu cha-li madoli lu.*
+`girl-INST you-GEN.PL dream-GEN.PL be`
-*Mīchu chali madoli lu.* I am the girl of your dreams.
+I am the girl of your dreams.

-*Primi habi ku koharam lie.
-Ide de primpe rīli, "Nula vā eto haku?"* Two fish are in a tank.
-One turns to the other and says, "Do you know how to drive this thing?"